CWRUbotixROV/rov-vision/documentation/mask.md

 # Editing Masks
 `masktest.py` is used to set mask values which are stored in `colors.txt`.
 Put the image you want to calibrate to in the `images` folder.
 Then run `python3 masktest.py filename.png`.
 Press `esc` to exit the program.
 ### Adjusting Mask Values
-The sliders adjust the range of colors in the mask using HSV color space.
+The sliders adjust the range of colors in the mask using HLS color space.
 To load a color from the calibration image, double click a specific point of the calibration image.
 This will set the mask values to the color selected.
 ### Saving a Mask
 To save a mask, type `s`, then type the name of the color in the command line and hit enter.
 ### Loading a Mask